Skip to content

 What is your role?

-A large part of my role is leading a team that’s exploring growth opportunities in North America and globally.
-A significant amount of my time is also devoted to speaking with and visiting clients across the supply chain.
+Additionally, a significant amount of my time is devoted to visiting clients upholding our commitment to bring our team to their operation.
 I want to personally make sure we’re always exceeding their expectations, and ours.

 What drew you to this business?